Bible Oils: 15+ Essential Oils Mentioned In The Bible

 What Were The Oils Of The Bible?

-A thesis submitted by Anya Cecilia Rossa-Quade to the San Francisco State University looks into the medicinal properties of essential oils and also looks at mentions of these oils in Bible.
-(2) From sweet red calamus and onycha essential oil to sacred sandalwood, essential oils which can be found in the culture of the Biblical oil, are as follows:
+A thesis submitted by Anya Cecilia Rossa-Quade to the San Francisco State University looks into the health properties of essential oils and also looks at mentions of these oils in the Bible.
+From sweet red calamus and onycha essential oil to sacred sandalwood, essential oils which can be found in the culture of the Biblical oil, are as follows:

 1. Frankincense Essential Oil